masoodemad/Hybrid-Fuzzy-ML-Security-Assessment/README.md

 # Hybrid Fuzzy Machine Learning Security Assessment Framework

-This repository contains the implementation of the framework proposed in the manuscript:
+This repository contains the implementation of the research paper:

 "A Novel Explainable Hybrid Fuzzy Machine Learning Framework for Software and Data Security Risk Assessment"